FIXEye is a multi-purpose FIX session surveillance and visibility platform.

 You can validate messages in the table against FIX rules.

-- Click n and choose the validation that you want.
+- Click n and choose the particular validation level.

 There are 3 levels of validation:

 - Well formed – message length and checksum match the corresponding field values

 - Well-formed and required fields – the same as above and all mandatory fields are present in a message